dominictarr/crypto-bench/results.md

 A future experiment will be to manage TypedArrays with pooling or some such, to make repeated hashes faster.

+It is temping to think of the change in performance as an good thing, but I think it's better to interpret any departure from linear as signs of trouble - or at least room for improvement.
+Although I am very happy to see that my library is significantly faster than the others at one thing.
+Hashing small inputs is very important, since most inputs are probably small.

 ### sha256, time taken against input size.

 ![sha256 hashing a 0-10MB file](./graphs/hash-sha256.png)